vrushabhp7496-a11y/OWASP-TOP-10/README.md

 And i succed to get in that account beacsue server failed to authenticate the legitmate user between "aDMIN" and  "admin".

+---

+### A05 Security Misconfiguration :
+- This happens because when software or website or application is designed with software flaws,exposed services,or weak policies.
+- Thes are not code bugs but these are the misconfiguration enviroment in where software is designed.
+- This is the critical vulnerability as it can lead to massive data breach,complete system exposure,attacker can  get privilage.

+---

+### Common reasons are :
+- Weak credentials or passwords
+- Outdated softwares.
+- Design with known vulnerabilities.
+- Misconfigured configrations.
+- Verbose error messaages exploiting system informations.

+---

+### Preventions :
+- Apply strong password policy.
+- Regular software update.
+- Design with proper known vulnerabilitis to avoid them.
+- Proper configuration
+- Error messages kept user friendly.

+ ---